jhsu802701/tutorial-rails-omniauth/03-source_code.md

-# Chapter 4: Adding Authentication For Specific Services
+# Chapter 3: Updating the Source Code

 ## New Branch
-Enter the command "git checkout -b omniauth_specific".
+Enter the command "git checkout -b omniauth_source_code".

 ## Facebook Credentials
 * If you don't already have a Facebook account, create one.